 - B-Tree indexes are most useful on columns that appear in the where clause (SELECT … WHERE EMPNO=1).

-- The Oracle server, keeps the tree balanced by splitting index blocks, when new data is inserted to the table.
+- The Oracle server, keeps the tree balanced by splitting index blocks when new data is inserted into the table.

 - Whenever a DML statement is performed on the index’s table, index activity occurs, making the index to grow (add leaf and branches).